frenciscus0x2A/basednode-wsl-setup/INSTALL.md

 > - Displays available aliases after installation
 > - Launches the node with filtered logs (foreground or background)

-✅ At the end: your node will be running and syncing!
+✅ At the end: your node will be running and syncing!·· **Author:** frenciscus_0x2A
-**Author:** frenciscus_0x2A